-The Length is the amount of data being transmitted over the data lines.
+The Length is the amount of bytes in a frame.

 The Synchronization field tells you if the integration has achieved synchronization either with itself via a remote loopback or with the remote test equipment.
 This is an information-only field; you cannot edit it.